Macau Grand Prix

 The Macau Grand Prix (Grande Prémio de Macau; 澳門格蘭披治大賽車 (ou3 mun2 gaak3 laan4 pei1 zi6 daai6 coi3 ce1)) is an annual motorsport road racing event for automobiles and motorcycles held on the Guia Circuit in Macau.
 The event includes the Formula Regional and Motorcycle Grand Prix title races, with other races for touring, grand touring and sports cars.

 The first Macau Grand Prix was held in 1954 as a sports car event.
 In 1967, the Macau Motorcycle Grand Prix was introduced.
 In 2008, a GT3 race was added to the event, which became known as the FIA GT World Cup.

 The Formula 3 Macau Grand Prix featured many national Formula 3 champions and drivers from around the world, with the winner being awarded the FIA Formula 3 World Cup.

-Due to the challenging nature of the Guia Circuit, which consists of fast straights (a Formula 3 car can reach a top speed of 275 km/h at the end of the straight), tight corners and uncompromising crash barriers; the Macau Grand Prix races are considered some of the most demanding in the world.
-Many current or former Formula One drivers have participated in the event early in their careers and some of them have won the prestigious prize.
+The Guia Circuit consists of fast straights (a Formula 3 car can reach a top speed of 275 km/h at the end of the straight), tight corners, and crash barriers.
+Many current or former Formula One drivers have participated in the event early in their careers, and some of them have won the prestigious prize.
 Previous winners include Ayrton Senna, Michael Schumacher, David Coulthard, Ralf Schumacher, Ralph Firman, Takuma Sato and Dan Ticktum.